 - Probing General Relativity with black-hole ringdown

-Polish (native), Mandarin Chinese (native), English (fluent), German (conversational), Dutch (conversational), Russian (conversational)
+Polish (native), Mandarin Chinese (native), English (fluent), German (intermediate), Dutch (conversational), Russian (conversational)

 -